 Cook the chicken

 - Heat up a wok over high heat until it smokes (see note 3).
-Pour in 1 tbsp of oil.
+Pour in 1 tablespoon of oil.

 - Slide in the chicken.
 Transfer it out as soon as it loses the pinkness (Do not overcook).
 Set aside.